aristanetworks/ansible-cvp/ansible_collections/arista/cvp/README.md

 A dedicated repository is available for step by step examples on [ansible-cvp-toi](https://github.com/arista-netdevops-community/ansible-cvp-toi).

 A [complete end to end demo](https://github.com/arista-netdevops-community/ansible-avd-cloudvision-demo) using [Arista Validated Design collection](https://github.com/aristanetworks/ansible-avd) and CloudVision modules is available as an example.
-You can also find some playbook examples under [__`examples`__](examples/) folder with information about how to built a test environment.

 Below is a very basic example to build a container topology on a CloudVision platform assuming you have 3 veos named `veos0{1,3}` and a configlet named `alias`